-AFMC reviews a random sample selection of Medicaid inpatient hospital stays for medical necessity of all paid days, quality of care, and billing errors.
+AFMC reviews a random sample selection of Arkansas Medicaid inpatient hospital stays for medical necessity of all paid days, quality of care, and billing errors.
 This random sample selection is made from paid claims data on a monthly basis and a case review listing is sent to hospitals by the 5th of each month.
 Hospitals are asked to submit copies of the medical record for each of the selected cases via AFMC ReviewPoint®.
 Other methods of chart submission are available.
-Please call the AFMC Processing Department (479-573-7770) discuss other available options.
-Hospitals may submit paper chart copies, however, according to Medicaid, chart copying costs are figured into the hospital’s per diem reimbursement rate and no additional reimbursement for chart copies will be made.
+Please call the AFMC’s Processing Department at (479-573-7770) to discuss other available options.
+Hospitals may submit paper chart copies, however, according to Arkansas Medicaid, chart copying costs are figured into the hospital’s per diem reimbursement rate and no additional reimbursement for chart copies will be made.

 If, during the initial review, it is determined that the hospital inpatient stay does not meet admission or length of stay screening criteria, or there is a quality of care concern, the case is referred for physician review.

 AFMC is frequently asked why cases are reviewed months after the admission occurred.
 There are many reasons why hospitals do not file claims as soon as the patient is discharged; however, AFMC selects cases for review from the claims paid in the previous month.